Skip to main content

 Special equipment/costs: Students are required to provide their own Geography equipment.
 It should include a 30cm ruler, colouring pencils, glue stick, scissors, pencil sharpener, pens, and a 2B8 Book.
 Students may be required to contribute to any field trip bus costs.

-Prerequisites: Form 6 NCEA Geography extends upon the ideas and concepts developed in Form 5 Pre-Q Geography or Level 1 NCEA Humanities, but it is possible to pick this up if not studied at Form 5 (subject to approval by the Head of Department).
+Prerequisites: Form 6 NCEA Geography extends upon the ideas and concepts developed in Form 5 Pre-Q Geography or Level 1 NCEA Humanities.
+HOD approval is required for students who did not study or did not pass Geography in Form 5.

 Course description/aims: Geography aims to develop an understanding of the environment as the home of people.
 This involves studying the characteristics and processes of both the Natural and Cultural environments of New Zealand and other parts of the world.
 The course also develops a wide range of thinking, practical, valuing and social skills.